Katarina Witt: Competitive career

 Witt represented the SC Karl-Marx-Stadt club for East Germany (GDR).
 Jutta Müller began coaching her in 1977.
 Witt trained six days a week, sometimes for seven hours a day with three hours spent on compulsory figures.

 Witt made her first appearance in a major international competition at the 1979 European Championships, finishing 14th at the event.
 At the 1981 World Championships, she placed 1st in the short, 3rd in the long, and 2nd in the combined free skate, missing a medal due to low placement in figures.
 She placed on a major podium for the first time in 1982, winning silver at both the European and World Championships.
 She had a great shot at winning the 1982 World Championships, which she only required winning the long program to do.
 However, she stepped out of three jumps, including the legendary triple flip, the complex element she was the very first woman to accomplish, and a relatively easy double axel, which cost her the long program win and the overall gold medal.
 The eventual winner of the competition was Elaine Zayak, who landed six triples.
 The next season, she won her first European title but finished off the World podium in fourth place, because she was 8th in compulsory figures despite winning the combined free skating.
 Had she placed 1st in the long program instead of 2nd (on a 5–4 split) to Sumners, she would have jumped to the silver over both Leistner and Vodorezova.
 Her free skate with a triple flip and five triples was technically superior to Sumners', and many believed she should have taken the crucial 1st place in this phase.

 In 1984, Witt was voted "GDR Female Athlete of the Year" by the readers of the East German newspaper Junge Welt.
-She won the 1984 Olympic title in Sarajevo, Yugoslavia, with reigning World champion Rosalynn Sumners of the United States in second.
+She won the 1984 Olympic title in Sarajevo, with reigning World champion Rosalynn Sumners of the United States in second.
 Witt and Sumners held the top two spots heading into the Olympic free skate, which was worth fifty percent of the total score.
 Witt landed three triple jumps in her free skate program, and the judges left room for Sumners to win the event.
 Sumners scaled back two of her jumps and Witt won the long program by one-tenth of a point on one judge's scorecard.
-Witt won the gold medal at age of 18 years and 77 days, becoming one of the youngest Olympic figure skating champions.
+Witt won the gold medal aged 18 years and 77 days, becoming one of the youngest Olympic figure skating champions.
 Witt then went on to win her first World title in dominant fashion (without Sumners) winning all three phases of the competition.
 She said then she planned to continue a while longer but did not see herself likely making it to the 1988 Calgary Olympics.